-Packing is the key control point where the fruit is segregated into market acceptable product.
+Packing is the key control point where the fruit is segregated into market-acceptable product.
 Fruit is graded for defects, sized, labelled, and placed into packs suitable for the market (either trays or loose-filled bulk packs).
 Quality Control (QC) staff take samples of fruit to monitor for pest or defects that may have been missed and to ensure all parts of the packing and coolstore process meet the relevant standards.
 Product traceability moves from the orchard bin down to the individual pack level.
-It is at this point that maturity, dry matter, Global Good Agricultural Practice (GAP) requirements and market restrictions and regulations are all consolidated and identified electronically at the pack and pallet level, using EAN (European Article Number) barcode labels.
+It is at this point that maturity, dry matter, Global Good Agricultural Practice (GAP) requirements and market restrictions and regulations are all consolidated and identified electronically at the pack and pallet level, using European Article Number or EAN barcode labels (see 5.2.5 Traceability for an example).

 For more information on GAP, see Chapter 8.
 For more information about the equipment used in the pack house see Chapter 7.